Describe which Smart Home Hub could be supported by an MQTT API and what is needed in order to integrate the Nuki MQTT API into it.

 Can you elaborate a bit more on this please?

 HomeAssistant does have auto discovery the other way round. i.e. when adding a device to the MQTT server it can announce its presence to /config and thus be added to HomeAssistant automatically.
 Is that something that would/could also be useful for LoxBerry?
-MQTT Discovery - Home Assistant
+MQTT - Home Assistant

 As plugins are installed on the same device, LoxBerry-Core provides SDK functions (PHP, Perl) to get broker connection details, and for other programming languages a pre-defined file location that holds the mqtt credentials as a json file.
 It would be possible to aquire the connection details also via http json-rpc from a remote LoxBerry installation, but I am not aware that any developer is using that.